ralupopa/EXAMPLES-CSharp-Standalone-AltTrashCat/setup_allure.md

 # 5. Create `allureConfig.json` at same level with < TestProjectName>.dll

-< TestProjectName>.dll is found /bin/Debug/netcoreapp3.1
+Eg: < TestProjectName>.dll is found in `/bin/Debug/netcoreapp3.1`

 Create `allureConfig.json` file with content as exemplified in [allure-csharp repository](https://github.com/allure-framework/allure-csharp/blob/main/Allure.NUnit/allureConfig.json)

 Important to provide a FULL path to the `allure-results` folder.
-On windows use the double \\.
+On windows use the double "\\".

 eg:
 ```